News

 It is vital to get the processes right, both to afford procedural fairness to each of the parties’ involved, but also to avoid risk of unfair dismissal claims and other litigations risks, and also to protect your organisation’s brand, good standing and reputation.

 The following is a “user’s guide” to conducting investigations of complaints by clients or customers, or to otherwise investigate allegations of misconduct by employees.
-This blogpost sets out a number of tips and things to remember.
+This blog post sets out a number of tips and things to remember.

 The four key elements of an employee misconduct investigation